ishandutta2007/free-api/README.md

  - Image verification code generation : Graphic | Image verification code generation, support for custom height and width, text —— <a href = "https://www.free-api.com/doc/112" target = '_ blank' > Interface address </a>

- - News, webpage text extraction : Pass in a new webpage or webpage address, the interface will return this ur —— <a href = "https: / /www.free-api.com/doc/114 "target = '_ blank'> Interface address </a>
+ - News, webpage text extraction : Pass in a new webpage or webpage address, the interface will return this ur —— <a href = "https: / /www.free-api.com/doc/114" target = '_ blank'> Interface address </a>

  - Real-time IP proxy query : The number of agents is not as good as possible, you can Use is real —— <a href="https://www.free-api.com/doc/116" target='_blank'> Interface address </a>